-- (b) The reasons in favour of supervision of insurance companies are: - (i) requirement for compulsory insurance; - (ii) authorisation of insurers;(iv) regulation of expense charges; - (iii) control of managers, e.t.c.

-- (vi) limitation of expense charges; - (v) regulation of policy condition;(vi) limitat(vii) financial requirement deposit, minimum capital, solvency; - (viii) requirement for annual and that returns; - (ix) powers of direction and other intervention; - (x) controls on advertising and marketing; - (xi) controls on intermediaries, commission payments, e.t.c. - (xii) nationalisation and the prohibition of overseas competition; - (xiii) compulsory compensation schemes for affected policyholders and claims; - (xiv) regulation and directives.
+- (b) The reasons in favour of supervision of insurance companies are: - (i) requirement for compulsory insurance; (ii) authorisation of insurers; - (iii) control of managers, e.t.c. (iv) regulation of expense charges; - (v) regulation of policy condition; (vi) limitation of expense charges; - (vii) financial requirement deposit, minimum capital, solvency; - (viii) requirement for annual and that returns; - (ix) powers of direction and other intervention; - (x) controls on advertising and marketing; - (xi) controls on intermediaries, commission payments, e.t.c. - (xii) nationalisation and the prohibition of overseas competition; - (xiii) compulsory compensation schemes for affected policyholders and claims; - (xiv) regulation and directives.